sertansenturk/symbtrdataextractor/README.md

 #					(makam--form--usul--name--composer).
 # extractAllLabels: whether to treat all (explicit) annotations in the lyrics as
 #					a section or not (e.g. ISTRUMENTATION labels).
 Default is False.
-# slugify		  : whether to replace the Turkish characters with the ASCII
-#					equivalent and replace all special characters with "-".
-Default
-#				    is True.
 # lyrics_sim_thres: The maximum similarity threshold for two lyric stuctures to be
 #					considered as variant of each other.
 Default is 0.25.
 # melody_sim_thres: The maximum similarity threshold for two melodic stuctures to